-In the following subsection we will discuss how to overcome the first of these limitations and how, for simulation purposes, the state records (those that register when processes enter in and exit from MPI operations) can be safely ignored.
+In the following subsection we will discuss how to overcome the first of these limitations and how, for simulation purposes, the state information can be safely ignored.

-3.2 Generating Extended Trace Files
+3.2 Generating extended trace files

 We have explained how trace files do not include detailed information about collective operations, because the details of how they are implemented are invisible to the application.
 A study of the internals of the MPICH implementation of MPI showed that collectives are, by default, carried out using point-to-point messages.
 The MPICH designers could have chosen to use some internal message-passing functions; fortunately for us, they decided instead to use the standard MPI point-to-point passing functions.
 For example, MPI_Broadcast is implemented using MPI_Send and MPI_Recv (the most basic message interchange functions), and MPI_Barrier is implemented using MPI_Sendrecv (a combination of MPI_Send and MPI_Recv in a single operation).
-The details of the default implementation of collectives are not accessible via the PMPI profiling interface, but this limitation is intentional-and makes sense, because other implementations are possible.
+The internals of the default implementation of collectives is not accessible via the PMPI profiling interface, but this limitation is intentional - and makes sense, because other implementations are possible.
 We have modified the sources of MPICH to change this behavior, making the hidden operations visible through the profiling interface.
-This has no consequence in terms of communication semantics/timings.
+This has no consequence in terms of communication semantics.

-With the modified MPICH, the generated, extended trace files follow the scheme described above, but they are longer because they include more detail.
-When visualized, using Jumpshot, a regular trace and an extended trace present different pictures.
+With the modified MPICH, the generated, extended trace files follow the scheme described before, but they are longer because they include more detail.
+When visualized with Jumpshot, a regular trace and an extended trace present different pictures.
 In Fig. 2 we can see a screenshot of a visualization of the extended version of a trace file, which corresponds to the same CG.W.8 benchmark used in Fig. 1.
-Note how the boxes inside the MPI_Barrier state represent the way this collective is implemented using MPI_Sendrecv, and how messages interchanged in those operations are clearly visible.
+Note how the green boxes inside the yellow ones represent the way

+MPI_Barrier is implemented using MPI_Sendrecv, and how messages interchanged in those operations are clearly visible.